-Honshu island is just the largest (more than 227,000 km2 / 88,000 sq mi) and most populated island of Japan (more than 104 million people).
-Its size is approximately the same as the state of Utah making it the seventh largest island in the world.
+Honshu island is just the largest (more than 227,000 km2 / 88,000 sq mi) and most populated island in Japan (more than 104 million people).
+Its size is approximately the same as the state of Utah, making it the seventh-largest island in the world.
 The highest point of this island is the famous Mount Fuji at 12,388 ft (3,776 m).

 Honshu island is also the most visited of all the Japanese islands.
 Here you’ll find the most well-known cities like Tokyo, Kyoto, Osaka and Nara (those you’ll most likely visit during your first travel to Japan).

-Even if it is an island, Honshu is well-connected with the other three main islands of Japan (Hokkaido, Kyushu and Shikoku) by bridges or tunnels.
-There are a lot of bridges between Honshu and Shikoku, a tunnel that connects to Hokkaido and a bridge and a tunnel that connects to Kyushu.
+Even if it is an island, Honshu is well-connected with the other three main islands of Japan (Hokkaido, Kyushu, and Shikoku) by bridges or tunnels.
+There are a lot of bridges between Honshu and Shikoku, a tunnel that connects to Hokkaido, and a bridge and tunnel that connects to Kyushu.

 There are never-ending points of interest in the Honshu island, but you should keep in mind at least the following:

-- Mount Fuji (an active volcano and the highest point of Japan)
+- Mount Fuji (an active volcano and the highest point in Japan)